akhila7471/akhila7471/README.md

 - 💻 Passionate about Programming.

-- 🌱 Currently focusing on building projects.
+- 🌱 Currently focusing on building projects and improving skills.

 - 🎯 Aiming to get secure an entry-level software role.